cristian-guerrero/legion-go-tricks/README.md

 These functions are not working out of the box, but have workarounds

 - Steam/QAM Buttons/Rear back buttons - all buttons can be used in Steam via Dualsense Edge Virtual/Emulated Controller [Video demo here](https://www.youtube.com/watch?v=uMiXNKES2LM).
+  - note that Bazzite and Nobara now ship with hhd, which enables all buttons + gyro to work ootb.
 - Gyro - uses the same fix as buttons fix
   - Gyro performance is best with hhd Dualsense Edge Emulator
 - Trackpad - this hardware previously already worked, but was not usable in steam input.